stan-dev/design-docs/designs/0034-jacobian.md

 # Summary
 [summary]: #summary

-Adding a `jacobian` target that increments the log of the absolute value of the determinant of the Jacobian will allow users to implement their own constraints within a stan program.
+This design doc proposes adding a `jacobian` target and a new block for user defined constraints.
 The `jacobian` target will be accessible directly in `transformed parameters` and a new `constraints` block where users can define custom constraints similar to Stan's already existing constrained data types.
-The below examples show the main use cases.
+The below examples shows an example use case.

 ```stan
 constraints {